 The fate of the Jews in Rome and Italy fluctuated, with partial expulsions being carried out under the emperors Tiberius and Claudius.
-After the Jewish revolts of 66 and 132 AD, many Judean Jews were brought to Rome as slaves.
+After the Jewish revolts of 66 and 132 AD, many Judean Jews were brought to Rome as slaves and eventually freed through payment by Roman Jews.
 These revolts caused increasing official hostility from the reign of Vespasian onwards.
 The most serious measure was the Fiscus Judaicus, a tax imposed on all Jews in the Roman Empire.

 These laws were, in turn, abolished by Julian the Apostate, who showed his favor toward the Jews to the extent of permitting them to resume their plan for the reconstruction of the Temple at Jerusalem.
 This concession was withdrawn under his successor.
 Periods of persecution alternated with periods of quiescence, until the fall of the Roman Empire.